indimail/indimail-virtualdomains/README.md

 * Look at [INSTALL-RPM](.github/INSTALL-RPM.md) for instructions on setting up IndiMail using RPM or Debian packages
 * Look at [Quick-INSTALL](.github/Quick-INSTALL.md) for instructions on installation and setup of an IndiMail server.

+This document contains instructions for building indimail-mta from source.

-# Source Installation
+# Source Compiling/Linking

-The steps below give instructions on building from source.
-If you need to deploy IndiMail on multiple hosts, it is better to create a set of RPM / Deb binary packages.
-Once generated, the same package can be deployed on multiple hosts.
+The steps below give instructions to build from source.
+If you need to deploy indimail-mta on multiple hosts, it is better to create a set of RPM / Deb binary packages.
+Once generated, the package/packages can be deployed on multiple hosts.
 To generate RPM packages for all components refer to [Binary Packages](.github/CREATE-Packages.md)

 You can also use docker / podman images to deploy indimail.
 Look at the chapter `# Docker / Podman Repository` below on how to do that.
 The big advantage of using a docker / podman image is you can change your configuration with the `docker commit ..` or `podman commit` to save your entire build and deploy the exact configuration on multiple hosts.